-Check edb: Checks the consistency of the EDB and displays the errors found.
+CHECK EDB: Checks the consistency of the EDB database and displays the errors found.

-Repair edb: Repair a corrupted EDB.
+REPAIR EDB: Repair a corrupted EDB.

-Assign Geo codes: Geographical codes can be assigned to all sources if a shape file exist with the codes and geographical areas.
+ASSIGN GEO CODES: Geographical codes can be assigned to all sources if a shape file containing the codes and geographical areas is available.

-Import GEO codes: Import a shape file containing geographical codes.
+IMPORT GEO CODES: Import a shape file containing geographical codes.